permittedio/permitted.io/_pages/privacy.md

 ## What Personal Information We Collect

 The types of personal information we obtain about you depends on how you interact with our Site and use our Services.
-When we use the term "personal information", we are referring to information that identifies, relates to, describes or can be associated with you including your employer.
+When we use the term "personal information", we are referring to information that identifies, relates to, describes or can be associated with you including your employer, business, your company, your clients, your users, your business clients or users or your company's clients and users.
 The following sections describe the categories and specific types of personal information we collect.

 ### Information We Collect Directly from You